What is the Home Library Service?

 Remaining socially connected, mentally stimulated and physically active is an important aspect of ageing positively.
 Kingston's Community Bus service visits our three main branch libraries, Chelsea, Cheltenham and Parkdale once a fortnight.
 Join us for morning tea and good company.
 Staff are also on hand to recommend a good read or movie to take home and enjoy.

-The Community Bus also offers a number of regular services to assist people to access key services and facilities within the community, such as shopping centres, the local pharmacist, the post office, their senior citizens club and recreational facilities such as Don Tatnell and Waves Leisure centres.
+The Community Bus also offers a number of regular services to assist people to access key services and facilities within the community, such as shopping centres, the local pharmacist, the post office, their senior citizens club and recreational facilities such as Waves Leisure centre.

 Services for the Visually Impaired